-Our gross margin percentage decreased from 56.2% in the first quarter of fiscal 2006 to 54.9% in the first quarter of 2007.
-The decline in gross margin percentage resulted primarily from revenue growth in New products, which typically carry an initial lower gross margin, and a last-time buy program to obsolete certain Mature products resulting in a charge to Cost of products sold to write down excess inventory.
+Our gross margin percentage decreased from 57.0% and 56.7% in the second quarter and first six months of fiscal 2006, respectively, to 55.1% and 55.0% in the second quarter and first six months of 2007, respectively.
+The decline in gross margin percentage resulted primarily from revenue growth in New products, which typically carry an initial lower gross margin, a decline in revenue from Mature products, which typically carry a higher gross margin, and a last-time buy program in the first quarter of fiscal 2007 to obsolete certain Mature products resulting in a charge to Cost of products sold to write down excess inventory.

-Research and development expenses increased to \$22.0 million in the first quarter of fiscal 2007 compared to \$20.4 million for the same period in 2006.
-The increase is primarily a result of increased labor expense due to increased salaries for existing employees, and, to a lesser extent, additional stock-based compensation expense.
+Research and development expenses increased to \$20.8 million and \$42.8 million in the second quarter and first six months of fiscal 2007, respectively, from \$20.4 million and \$40.8 million in the second quarter and first six months of 2006, respectively.
+The increases are primarily a result of increased salaries for existing employees, and, to a lesser extent, additional stock-based compensation expense, which more than offset a reduction in engineering mask and wafer costs of approximately \$1.3 million in the second quarter of fiscal 2007 compared to the same period in 2006.

-Selling, general and administrative expenses increased to \$14.6 million in the first quarter of fiscal 2007 compared to \$13.7 million in the first quarter of 2006.
-The increases are primarily a result of increased labor expense due to increased salaries for existing employees, and, to a lesser extent, additional stock-based compensation expense.
-The increase was partially offset by a \$0.9 million reversal of an accrual for legal expenses in the first quarter of 2007 compared to a \$0.5 million reversal in the first quarter of 2006.
+Selling, general and administrative expenses increased to \$14.8 million and \$29.4 million in the second quarter and first six months of fiscal 2007, respectively, compared to \$14.6 million and \$28.3 million in the second quarter and first six months of 2006, respectively.
+The increases are primarily a result of increased salaries for existing employees, and, to a lesser extent, additional stock-based compensation expense.
+The increase for the first six months of fiscal 2007 compared to 2006 was partially offset by a \$0.9 million reversal of an accrual for legal expenses in the first quarter of 2007 compared to a \$0.5 million reversal in the first quarter of 2006.

-Amortization of intangible assets declined to \$2.7 million in the first quarter of fiscal 2007 compared to \$2.8 million for the same period in 2006.
+Amortization of intangible assets was \$2.7 million in both the second quarter of fiscal 2007 and 2006 and was \$5.3 million for the first six months of 2007 compared to \$5.5 million for the first six months of 2006.
 Amortization charges are expected to be substantially eliminated by the end of 2008.

 All restructuring activity relates to the restructuring plan implemented during the fourth quarter of fiscal 2005.
-Included in our Condensed Consolidated Statement of Operations and reported as Restructuring for the three months ended March 31, 2007 is a net credit of \$0.1 million.
+Included in our Condensed Consolidated Statement of Operations and reported as Restructuring for the first six months of fiscal 2007 is a net credit of \$0.1 million.
 The credit was due primarily to a change in estimated future sublease income for the vacated premises in Austin, Texas.
 In the first quarter of fiscal 2007 we entered into a sublease agreement for the vacated premises and adjusted the estimated sublease income to be consistent with that agreement.
 See Note 8 to the Consolidated Condensed Financial Statements in Item 1, which is incorporated herein by reference.